 Jacques-Yves Cousteau was born on June 11, 1910 in Saint-André-de-Cubzac, near Bordeaux, in France.
 He learned to swim when he was just four.

 His father, Daniel Cousteau, was an international lawyer.
 His mother, Elizabeth Duranthon, was the daughter of a wealthy local wine merchant and landowner.

-The family temporarily relocated to New York, USA when Jacques Cousteau was aged 10 to 12 years old.
-There he learned to speak English fluently and improved his swimming and snorkeling.
-At summer camp in Vermont he started diving as part of the camp’s policy of cleaning up the nearby lake, beginning his life-long love of swimming below the water, even though he had no goggles at that time.
+At age 10, Jacques moved with his family to New York, USA, where they lived for two years.
+Jacques learned to speak English fluently and improved his swimming and snorkeling.
+At summer camp in Vermont he started diving as part of the camp’s policy of cleaning up the nearby lake, the beginning of his life-long love of swimming underwater, even though he had no goggles.

 Concerned at their son’s lack of academic progress and lack of discipline (he had gone on a window-smashing spree) his parents sent him to a tough boarding school in France’s Alsace region.
 The strong discipline worked wonders for the boy.